Traditional Economy

 Detailed Explanation:

 Imagine living in an economy where there are no stores.
 If your family needs meat, someone hunts.
-You would grow your grain and vegetables, make your own clothes, and build your own shelter.
+You would grow your grain and vegetables, make your clothes, and build your shelter.
 Perhaps your neighbor returns from a very productive hunt.
 You trade some clothing for food.
-This kind of trade is barter or the exchange of two goods or services without the use of money.
+This kind of trade is barter or the exchange of two goods or services without using money.
 Many cultures living in very isolated areas rely on bartering.
 These include the Australian Aborigines and Amazon tribes.
 These people live in traditional economies.
 Traditional economic systems rely on cultural traditions to govern the production, distribution, and consumption of goods and services in a society.
-In these societies, people primarily rely on bartering, farming, and hunting, and gathering.
-Their family ties are of critical importance to their place or "station" in life.
-Family and gender determine many facets of individuals' lives, including job, economic status, and social status.
+People primarily rely on bartering, farming, hunting, and gathering in these societies.
+Their family ties and gender determine many facets of individuals’ lives, including job, economic, and social status.

 Dig Deeper With These Free Lessons: